Gout treatment · Zyloprim, Aloprim

 Allopurinol Not Working for Gout?
 ABCG2 Pharmacogenetics Explained

-Allopurinol can cause severe hypersensitivity reactions including Stevens-Johnson syndrome, particularly in carriers of the HLA-B*58:01 allele (most common in East Asian, South Asian, and African ancestry populations).
+Important: Allopurinol can cause severe hypersensitivity reactions including Stevens-Johnson syndrome, particularly in carriers of the HLA-B*58:01 allele (most common in East Asian, South Asian, and African ancestry populations).
 Gene2Rx does not currently test HLA alleles.
-Any rash, fever, mucosal involvement, or unwell feeling in the first 8 to 12 weeks of allopurinol therapy requires immediate evaluation.
+Any rash, fever, mucosal involvement, or generally unwell feeling in the first 8 to 12 weeks of allopurinol therapy needs immediate evaluation.
 Stop the drug and seek emergency care if widespread rash, blistering, or skin sloughing develops.

 Target serum urate is below 6 mg/dL

 If your serum urate isn't below 6 mg/dL, the dose is probably too low.
 Most patients need 300 mg daily or higher to reach target.
-Doses above 300 mg are routine, particularly in the United States, where 'standard' allopurinol doses are often inadequate.
+Doses above 300 mg are routine, especially in the United States, where 'standard' allopurinol doses are often inadequate.

 Diet matters but only some